Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 Based on the histogram, the shape of the distribution is clearly skewed to the right, implying that there are more songs that say “fight” only a few times compared to those that say “fight” multiple times.
-The distribution is clearly unimodal with one distinct peak located at x = 0 (zero occurrences of ‘fight’).
+The distribution is clearly unimodal with one distinct peak located near x = 0 (zero occurrences of ‘fight’).
 The center (median) of the distribution occurs x = 2 (‘fight’ appears twice), indicating that at least 50% of the songs contain 2 or less occurrences of this word.
 The data is fairly spread out, as indicated by an IQR of 5 and a range (maximum value minus